Epinova/epinova-dxp-contentsynchronizer/src/overview.md

 ## Details

+### Export Blobs (Optimizely DXP) ###
+Export blobs from specified DXP environment.

 ### Export DB (Optimizely DXP) ###
-Export database as a bacpac file from specified environment.
+Export database as a bacpac file from specified DXP environment.

 ### Import DXP DB to Azure (Optimizely DXP) ###
 Task that import a DXP bacpac to a Azure SQL Server.